Baby Corn Salad with Crispy Parsnip & Horseradish Dressing

 - Pick the oregano leaves to yield 1/3 cup.

-- Dice half the orange capsicum into small pieces.
+- Dice half the orange or yellow capsicum into small pieces.

 - Wash and pat dry cherry tomatoes.
 Cut in half.